 Laboratory tests.
 To exclude the contribution of other pathologies such as cancerous metastases growth to the spine, diabetes, infections and multiple myeloma, laboratory tests are useful for cancer biomarkers (e.g. PSA, prostate specific antigen), diabetes (glucose level), erythrocytes sedimentation rate (ESR) and multiple myeloma (Bence Jones proteins in urine).

-In the absence of severe neurological symptoms, conservative treatment of the herniated disk is recommended.
+In the absence of severe neurological symptoms, conservative treatment of the herniated disc is recommended.
 This includes pain relief medications together with a short period of bed rest, avoiding prolonged sitting, bending, weight lifting or any activity, which puts pressure to the spine.

 The use of oral non-steroidal anti-inflammatory drugs (NSAID) is prescribed to dampen local inflammation.

-Surgery is only recommended in a small population of patients with disk herniation when conservative treatment fails to resolve ongoing pain or in case of aggravation of neurological symptoms.
+Surgery is only recommended in a small population of patients with disc herniation when conservative treatment fails to resolve ongoing pain or in case of aggravation of neurological symptoms.
 Surgery is usually performed following antiinflammatory therapy.

-Laminectomy may be applied to remove the vertebral lamina for better access to the disk.
+Laminectomy may be applied to remove the vertebral lamina for better access to the disc.
 Microdiscectomy utilises a special microscope to view the spinal canal, the disc and local nerves.
 The combination of a small incision and a microscope reduces the risk of damaging the nerves and surrounding tissue.

-Spinal fusion is a more extensive surgical procedure whereby two or more vertebral bodies, separated by the pathological disk(s), are fused together with metal implants filled with bone replacement material or allograft from a donor bone.
+Spinal fusion is a more extensive surgical procedure whereby two or more vertebral bodies, separated by the pathological disc(s), are fused together with metal implants filled with bone replacement material or allograft from a donor bone.
 This surgery reduces pain but limits the flexibility of the spine, as the fused vertebrae become a single bone.
 Numerous surgical approaches are available for spinal fusion and mostly depend on the location of the access to spine: